DBCobra/CobraBench/README.md

 This section introduces how to run experiments with PostgreSQL on multiple machines with Cobra's auto-scripts.
 Running them requires at least two machines: one for clients and one for the database.

-**Note**: running the auto-scripts will create temporary files under the home folder of your machines (in both clients and the database).
+**Note**: running the auto-scripts will create temporary files under the home folder of clients' machines.

 ### Step 1: Environment for auto-scripts